Coating dairy and livestock buildings on the Staffordshire plain

 Where we draw the line on coating

 We will tell you straight if a roof is not worth coating.
-A livestock building that has corroded heavily from the inside may need sheets repaired or replaced first, and in the worst cases a strip and re-sheet is the genuine answer rather than a coating that fails inside a season.
-Coating a sheet that has already lost its strength does not bring that strength back, and we will not pretend otherwise to land the work.
+A livestock building that has corroded heavily from the inside may need sheets repaired or replaced first.
+In the worst cases, a strip and re-sheet is the genuine answer rather than a coating that fails inside a season.
+Coating a sheet that has already lost its strength does not bring that strength back, and we won’t pretend otherwise to land the work.
 Older fibre cement roofs are a particular case: they may contain asbestos, work on them is regulated and demands a proper assessment, and overcoating is never something we assume by default.
-We do not invent warranty lengths, and we do not promise a coating will outlast a roof that is already failing.
+We don’t invent warranty lengths, and we don’t promise a coating will outlast a roof that is already failing.

 Booking a survey around Stoke-on-Trent